 What is your area of expertise?

-We love to get people and their joints moving again.
+I love to get people and their joints moving again.
 Anyone from office worker to athlete (professional or occasional) can benefit from our evidence based care.
-We aim to recapture lost mobility, then assist in getting the muscles activated and strong to help provide some stability.
-We also have specialised spinal traction tables that can assist in restoring function after patients have herniated a disc.
+I aim to recapture lost mobility, then assist in getting the muscles activated and strong to help provide some stability.
+I also have specialised spinal traction tables that can assist in restoring function after patients have herniated a disc.

 What areas do you specialise in or treat?

-We can assess and treat pretty much any joint in the body, but our special area of interest lies in the spine, hips, jaw and shoulder joints in particular.
+I assess and treat pretty much any joint in the body, but my special area of interest lies in the spine, hips, jaw and shoulder joints.